praveen106076/wolters_kluwer_agent_take_home/README.md

 ## 3. Setup

-`pip install -r requirements.txt`
+1. `pip install -r requirements.txt`

-1. Create a `.env` file in the root directory with your OPENAI_API_KEY.
+2. Create a `.env` file in the root directory with your OPENAI_API_KEY.

-2. To run the tests: `python evaluator.py`
+3. To run the automated evaluation harness: `python Evaluator.py`

-3. To run a single task: `python run.py`
+4. To run a single demonstration task: `python run.py`

 ## 4. Deliverables Checklist